 Anesthesia technology focuses on fundamental and advanced clinical procedures which assist the anesthesia provider in the safe and efficient care of patients under anesthesia.
+Cognitive abilities involve knowledge of anatomy/physiology, pathophysiology, pharmacology,and principles of anesthesia technology.
+Additionally, independent judgement is required for rapid response to quickly changing circumstances in the patient care environment.
 Anesthesia Technologists work under the direction of an anesthesia provider as a vital member of the anesthesia care team.
-Anesthesia Technologists are proficient in the acquisition, preparation, and application of various types of equipment required for the delivery of anesthesia care.
-Cognitive abilities involve knowledge of anatomy/physiology, pathophysiology, pharmacology, and principles of anesthesia technology.
-Independent judgment is required for rapid response to quickly changing circumstances in the patient care environment.
+Anesthesia Technologists are proficient in the acquisition, preparation, and application of various types of equipment required for the delivery of anesthesia care as well as professionalism in patient and staff interactions.

-Graduates are eligible to take the national certification exam for Certified Anesthesia Technologist (Cer.A.T.T.) who complete a minimum of an associate degree and major coursework completed from a CAAHEP accredited program.
+Graduates who complete a minimum of an associate degree and major coursework completed from a CAAHEP-accredited program are eligible to take the national ceritifcation exam for Certified Anesthesia Technologist (Cer.A.T.T.).
 For more information, visit www.asatt.org.

 ADMISSION PROCEDURES AND REQUIREMENTS